 Best Travel Rewards Credit Card

 Looking for the best travel rewards credit card to enjoy more free travel?
-My favorite is the Capital One Venture Rewards card out of over one hundred I’ve reviewed so far.
-I’ve traveled to over 60 countries in my lifetime and always use travel rewards points to get free airfare.
+My favorite is the Capital One Venture Rewards card out of over one hundred I've reviewed so far.
+I've traveled to over 60 countries in my lifetime and always use travel rewards points to get free airfare.